osg-htc/technology/docs/policy/collab-bearer-tokens.md

 To generate bearer tokens, a collaboration must adminster at least one "token issuer" to issue tokens to their users.
-In addition to generating and signing tokens, token issuers provide a public endpoint that can be used to validate an issued token, e.g. an OSG Compute Entrypoint will contact the token issuer to authorize a bearer token used for pilot job submission.
+In addition to generating and signing tokens, token issuers provide a public endpoint that can be used to validate an issued token, e.g. an OSG Compute Entrypoint (CE) will contact the token issuer to authorize a bearer token used for pilot job submission.

 !!! attention "Token issuer uptime"
     Due to the centralized nature of bearer token validation, token issuers should be treated as critical, highly